akshayveer/FreeCodeCampProjects/wiki-search/README.md

 ### User Stories
 1. I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.
 2. I can click a button to see a random Wikipedia entry.

+#### this will give list of pages which contains the given search term